greena13/react-hotkeys/README.md

 - If an event is handled by an earlier handler, it is ignored by an further components (this is really a design decision, rather than an optimization, but it helps).
 - Events are ignored unless an action exists that is bound to that particular event type (keydown, keypress, keyup)
 - Events are processed at each level, as they propagate up the React render tree.
 If a action is triggered by a leaf node, `react-hotkeys` stops there (and does not build the full application's mappings of key sequences and handlers)
+- Changes to keyMaps and handlers are ignored unless you explicitly opt-in to the behaviour of resetting them each time their prop value changes.
 - Key histories longer than the longest registered key sequence are discarded.
 - The mapping between an action's key sequences and handlers is built "on-the-fly", so unless a particular action is triggered, `react-hotkeys` doesn't do the work of finding its corresponding handler.
 - Global event listeners are only bound to `document` when a global hotkey is defined (and are removed when the last one is unmounted).